List of tallest structures in Central Asia

-This list of tallest structures in Central Asia ranks skyscrapers, towers and other structures in Central Asia based on official height.
+This list of tallest structures in Central Asia ranks skyscrapers, towers, and other structures in Central Asia based on official height.

 Structures of the Central Asian region consisting of the countries of Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan are included in this list.

-Completed tallest structures
+Tallest structures

 This list ranks the tallest buildings and structures in Central Asia that stand at least 100 m tall.
 Only completed structures and buildings that have been topped out are included.

-Under construction structures

-This list ranks buildings and structures that are under construction in Central Asia and are planned to rise at least 100 metres (330 ft) tall.